lem0nSec/Alcatraz/src/README.md

 ```

 When a new WIN32\_FIND\_DATAA struct is allocated in the heap with r12 set to 1, the last two instructions of \_findNextFile make sure the execution flow is passed to the \_changeDirectory procedure.
 The related instruction set verifies whether the enumerated object is a file or a directory.
 It first checks whether the object is '.' or '..' by calling \_verifyDot.
-In case there is a match, the object is discarded. \[r14 + 44\] is a pointer to WIN32\_FIND\_DATAA-\>cFileName.
-If \[r14 + 44\] is equal to the WORD (4 bytes) 0x2E2E ('..') the object gets discarded.
-Similarly, if adding the BYTE \[r14 + 44\] to \[r14 + 45\] is equal to 0x2E, it means that the object is '.' and can be discarded too.
+In case there is a match, the object is discarded.

 ```asm